roman-milk/roman-milk.github.io/the-next-one.md

+===

- ****** The Next One Ch.
-01 ****** byJust_Plain_Bob© "You'll notice that you are fully dressed and if you check yourself out you'll see that nothing happened to you.
+"You'll notice that you are fully dressed and if you check yourself out you'll see that nothing happened to you.
 There's a coffee and an Egg McMuffin on the vanity counter for you.
 You need to do whatever it is that you are going to do so that I can run you home or to wherever you left your car."

  I turned on the TV and was watching the news and weather and working on my coffee when the bathroom door opened and she cautiously came out.
 She looked at me and then the food on the counter and she picked it up and sat down on the edge of her bed.
 She took a bite of the McMuffin and asked: